 A statistical overview and analysis of national economy data has been summarised in Table 114.
 The first two columns show identified specialised sectors.
 Columns 3 to 8 summarise the main characteristics of economic output used for sectoral identification, where different volume thresholds have been used for determined specialised sectors and for determining sectors with high employment growth or high relative wages (cells are colour-highlighted when a sector exceeds a threshold).
-Column 9 indicates strength.
+Column 9 indicates if the industry belongs to one of the traded clusters or growing sectors in which Montenegro has above-average strength.
 Column 10 indicates if the above-average performance of export of goods may be brought in connection with the sector.
 The final column indicates if a certain specialised sector may be paired with any of the priority sectors of the Government.